irshadallahverdiyevmd/drirshadallahverdiyevmd.github.io/_pages/about.md

 U.S. experiences
 ------
-I worked as a research intern in Barrow Neurological Intitute last summer.
+I worked as a research intern in Barrow Neurological Institute last summer.
 During this time I was able to participate in 3 projects (not all of them were in the same Hospital) and 2 of them will be published soon.

 Social media
 ------
 Instagram: neurologica_

 LinkedIN: Irshad Allahverdiyev

 X: Irshad Allahverdiyev